Spider Mites on Coleus

 - 1

-Move the pot away from other sun-loving plants sharing the same bright windowsill, since that shared warm, bright placement is exactly the microclimate mites favor and spread through.
+Move the pot away from other sun-loving plants sharing the same bright windowsill, since that shared warm, dry microclimate is exactly what mites favor and spread through between neighboring plants.

 - 2

-Shower the colorful foliage under lukewarm water, tilting each leaf to reach the underside where mites concentrate and where the vivid leaf patterning can otherwise camouflage early stippling damage.
+Shower the foliage under lukewarm running water, tilting each leaf to reach the underside where mites concentrate and where the plant's own vivid patterning can otherwise camouflage early stippling damage.

 - 3

-Spray insecticidal soap or diluted neem oil across every leaf underside and top surface, and repeat every 5 to 7 days for three full rounds, since coleus's fast leaf turnover means new growth needs covering too.
+Spray insecticidal soap or diluted neem oil across every leaf underside and top surface, and repeat every five to seven days for three full rounds, since coleus's fast leaf turnover means newly formed growth needs covering at each pass too.

 - 4